 Our annual sponsorships were filled by January!

-One of the most successful tools I used while working for a member-based organization was a “sponsor playbook”.
-The purpose of the playbook was to help our members choose the best sponsorship opportunities for their businesses, and to give them the first chance to renew their sponsorship each year.
-The win for our association was that I had less selling to do because it was easier for members to sign up for sponsorships.
+One of the most successful tools I used while working for an association was a “sponsor playbook”.
+The purpose of the association sponsor playbook was to help members and supporters choose the best sponsorship opportunities for their businesses, and to give them the first chance to renew their association sponsorship each year.
+The win for our association management was that I had less selling to do because it was easier for members to sign up to be sponsors.

-– Include a checklist on the final page of the sponsor playbook for prospects to select from all of the sponsor opportunities.
+– Include a checklist on the final page of the sponsor playbook for association members and current association sponsor companies to select from all of the sponsor opportunities.

 Ask for Repeats

-– Send the playbook to last year’s sponsors with the opportunity to REPEAT their sponsorship; include a deadline to reply.
-In most cases, members will appreciate being asked to repeat, and say YES.
+– Send the playbook to last year’s event or program sponsors with the opportunity to REPEAT their sponsorship; include a deadline to reply.
+In most cases, your membership will appreciate being asked to repeat and say YES.

-– After you hear back from last year’s sponsors, update the playbook with logos from the confirmed sponsors who are repeating; this will help build momentum for cultivating additional sponsors.
+– After you hear back from last year’s association sponsors, update the playbook with logos from the confirmed sponsors who are repeating; this will help build momentum for cultivating additional association sponsors.